-In mid-May, the American Medical Association hosted a meeting on pay-for-performance in Chicago, where leaders of some 20 specialty societies and affiliated groups discussed strategies for dealing with what is becoming one of their most pressing priorities.
+Earlier this year the American Medical Association held a meeting on pay-for-performance in Chicago, where leaders of some 20 specialty societies and affiliated groups discussed strategies for dealing with what is becoming one of their most pressing priorities.

-"I listened to one or two people around the table who basically said, `Hell, no-we're not going to play until we really understand how this works,' " said William Jessee, president and chief executive officer of the Medical Group Management Association, whose members represent about 240,000 physicians.
+"I listened to one or two people around the table who basically said, 'Hell no -- we're not going to play until we really understand how this works,' " says William Jessee, M.D., president and chief executive officer of the Medical Group Management Association, whose members represent about 240,000 physicians.
 "My sense is that nobody really knows the best way to do this.
-But it's obvious there's a lot of momentum behind pay-for-performance-it's not going away."
+But it's obvious there's a lot of momentum behind pay-for-performance -- it's not going away."

 Until recently, the AMA had remained quiet during much of the public debate.
-In a column published in the AMA's weekly newspaper in March 2004, board member William Plested blasted pay-for-performance as "the latest scam dreamed up by the multimillionaire CEOs of health insurance companies and HMOs."
+In a column published in the AMA's weekly newspaper last year, board member William Plested, M.D., blasted pay-for-performance as "the latest scam dreamed up by the multimillionaire CEOs of health insurance companies and HMOs."
 The AMA did not have a firm policy on the issue until the March release of a set of principles restrictive enough to potentially rule out the group's endorsement of many pay-for-performance plans, including those sponsored by the federal government.
 One of those principles, for instance, requires that physicians be allowed to voluntarily participate.
 The AMA did not respond to requests for comment.

-Bruce Bagley, medical director of quality improvement for the American Academy of Family Physicians, said most objections to pay-for-performance plans come from doctors concerned that they won't control which measures are used to judge them.
+Bruce Bagley, M.D., medical director of quality improvement for the American Academy of Family Physicians, says most objections to pay-for-performance plans come from doctors concerned that they won't control which measures are used to judge them.

 His group has taken a different approach.
-Bagley said pay-for-performance is a good opportunity for physicians to underscore quality as a selling point and boost their reimbursements in the bargain.
-"We're working as best we can to make our members aware of what's happening and help position them so when this becomes a market advantage, they can take advantage of it," he said.
+Bagley says pay-for-performance is a good opportunity for physicians to underscore quality as a selling point and boost their reimbursements in the bargain.
+"We're working as best we can to make our members aware of what's happening and help position them so when this becomes a market advantage, they can take advantage of it," he says.

 Among other efforts, the academy has been at the forefront of national initiatives to develop standardized measures to assess quality.